Gokhul2003/DreamEstate/README.md

 👉 **Authentication**: Implemented Jwt, Firebase, and Google OAuth  allowing users to securely log in , while ensuring appropriate access levels and permissions within the platform.

-👉**Property Listing**:Allows user to create, read, update and delete property listings according to their requirements.
+👉**Property Listing**:Allows user to create, read, update and delete property listings according to their requirements.Also added Mail functionality to contact the owner for rental or buying the property

 👉**Image Upload & Search Functionality**:Enhance the user experience with image uploads, property listing management and also provides enhanced search functionalities with filtering according to your needs for better user experiences.

-👉 **Real-time Functionality**: Provides Real time listing of properties
+👉 **Real-time Functionality**: Provides Real time listing of properties.

 👉 **Responsive Design**: Follows responsive design principles to ensure optimal user experience across devices, adapting seamlessly to different screen sizes and resolutions.